 Recent studies have also shown that consolidation does not permanently fix learning within the brain.
-Studies have shown that during periods of sleep following training, skills improve (Walker et al. 2002) and neural activation patterns shift location (Walker et al. 2005).
-These studies highlight that there is substantial "off-line" processing of learning following consolidation.
-Here, we report a complementary result.
-As the delay between the end of training and final performance increases, the relative influence of each training session on final performance shifts towards equivalence.
-These changes in relative weighting suggest that the neural substrate of skill can change following consolidation of learning.
+Studies have shown that during periods of sleep after training, skills improve (Walker et al. 2002) and neural activation patterns shift location (Walker et al. 2005).
+These studies highlight that there is substantial "off-line" processing of learning after consolidation.
+Here we report a complementary result.
+As the delay between the end of training and final performance increases, the relative influence of each training session on final performance shifts toward equivalence.
+These changes in relative weighting suggest that the neural substrate of skill can change after consolidation of learning.

 A number of studies have reported that subjects can learn two different fields simultaneously and independently access both encodings.
-This has been observed following extensive training (Krouchev and Kalaska 2003), or when each field is tied to a particular posture (Gandolfo et al. 1996) or other contextual cues (Osu et al. 2004) (note, however, that in some cases these arbitrary cues are insufficient (Gandolfo et al. 1996)).
+This has been observed after extensive training (Krouchev and Kalaska 2003) or when each field is tied to a particular posture (Gandolfo et al. 1996) or other contextual cues (Osu et al. 2004) [note, however, that in some cases these arbitrary cues are insufficient (Gandolfo et al. 1996)].
 Other cues, such as temporal separation, are not useful (Karniel and Mussa-Ivaldi 2002).
 Here we have shown that subjects do not have separate access to the learning associated with individual training sessions even when the fields involved orthogonal mappings between state of the limb and perturbing force.
 Instead, later performance was affected by a weighted combination of past learning.
 The situations in which the nervous system can separately access prior learning seem to involve information beyond the different forces each field involves.
 Perhaps, by engaging processing elements related to more cognitive or conceptual abilities, these cues allow the nervous system to categorize new learning as a component of one skill without affecting others.

-Our modelling studies produced results that closely matched the performance of experimental subjects.
+Our modeling studies produced results that closely matched the performance of experimental subjects.
 For session 4, the best match was produced when the rate of adaptation was slower and muscle co-contraction was elevated relative to the previous three sessions.
-While the source of this effect is unclear, previous research has shown that when subjects encounter environments whose mechanical properties vary, they respond by elevating limb impedance (Takahashi et al. 2001).
-In the present study, it is possible that having learned different force fields on session 2 and session 3 may have resulted in increased limb stiffness on session 4.
-At the same time, it should be emphasized that the overall pattern of results in our modelling studies is not dependent on the particular values for co-contraction and learning rate.
-As noted above, we found similar results in a set of simulations in which these parameters were held constant.
+Although the source of this effect is unclear, previous research has shown that when subjects encounter environments the mechanical properties of which vary, they respond by elevating limb impedance (Takahashi et al. 2001).
+In the present study, it is possible that having learned different force fields on sessions 2 and 3 may have resulted in increased limb stiffness on session 4.
+At the same time, it should be emphasized that the overall pattern of results in our modeling studies is not dependent on the particular values for co-contraction and learning rate.
+As noted in the preceding text, we found similar results in a set of simulations in which these parameters were held constant.